thakyZ/pterodactyl_eggs/CONTRIBUTING.md

 ### Make a branch and do your work in there

 I have been getting messy PR's due to people always PRing from their master branch.
-Please make a seperate branch and PR from there.
+Please make a separate branch and PR from there.